Basic Meteorological Terms, Concepts, and Phenomena

 Warm Front: A narrow transition zone separating advancing warmer air from retreating cooler air.
 The air behind a warm front is warmer and typically more humid than the air it is replacing.

 Weather: The state of the atmosphere at a specific time with respect to sunshine, cloudiness, humidity, rainfall, temperature, wind, and visibility.
-It is the short-term variations in the atmosphere, as opposed to the long-term, climatic changes.
+Weather includes the short-term variations in the atmosphere as opposed to the long-term, climatic changes.

 Wind: Air in motion relative to the surface of the earth.